celestinecr/celestine/docs/README.md

 end
 ```

-You can also animate more complicated attributes and transition using the `values` array.
+You can also animate more complicated attributes and transition using the [`values`][Celestine::Modules::CommonAnimate#values] array.
 SVG attempts to interpolate these values when possible.

-If you use `values` and don't also use the `key_times` array to designate the timing changes, it will evenly space the animation values in the alotted time.
+If you use [`values`][Celestine::Modules::CommonAnimate#values] and don't also use the [`key_times`][Celestine::Modules::CommonAnimate#key_times] array to designate the timing changes, it will evenly space the animation values in the alotted time.
 ```crystal
 Celestine.draw do |ctx|
   ctx.circle do |c|